Torey Lovullo: Major league coach

 At the close of the 2010 season, Farrell, then considered a top Major League managerial candidate, was hired as the manager of the Toronto Blue Jays for 2011.
-He named Lovullo to his Toronto coaching staff on November 8, 2010, to replace Omar Malavé as the club's first-base coach, and he served two seasons in that capacity.
+He named Lovullo to his Toronto coaching staff on November 8, to replace Omar Malavé as the club's first-base coach.
+Lovullo then served two seasons in that capacity.

 After the 2012 season, the Red Sox began negotiations with the Blue Jays to release Farrell from his contract so that he could return to Boston as manager for 2013.
 Ultimately, the Red Sox acquired the rights to Farrell in an October 21 trade for infielder Mike Avilés.
-Upon being named the Red Sox' manager, Farrell hired Lovullo on October 26, 2012, as his bench coach.
+Upon being named the Red Sox' manager, Farrell hired Lovullo on October 26, 2012 as his bench coach.
 After the Red Sox won the 2013 World Series, Lovullo was mentioned as a potential candidate to succeed Dale Sveum as manager of the Chicago Cubs for 2014, but he returned as Boston's bench coach.
-Then, upon the close of the 2014 season, Lovullo interviewed for managerial openings with the Texas Rangers and Minnesota Twins, but was a runner-up in each case.
+Then, upon the close of the 2014 season, Lovullo interviewed for managerial openings with the Texas Rangers and Minnesota Twins but was a runner-up in each case.

 Interim manager

 On August 11, 2015, Farrell underwent hernia surgery, leaving Lovullo in charge of the team.
 Three days later, Farrell announced that during the surgery, it was found that he had Stage 1 lymphoma.
 The Red Sox named Lovullo manager for the remainder of the 2015 season while Farrell underwent chemotherapy.

-The Red Sox showed a significant improvement in performance under Lovullo, scoring 37 runs in their first 2 games after he took over, and recording a .636 winning percentage through the end of September, compared with a .439 winning percentage on the season under Farrell.
+The Red Sox showed a significant improvement in performance under Lovullo, scoring 37 runs in their first 2 games after he took over.
+The team had a win–loss record of 28–20 (.583) from August 14, 2015, through the end of the season, better than the team's overall 78–84 record.
 A high point came near the end of the season when the Red Sox posted a six-game winning streak and moved up to third place in the AL East.
 However, the team lost their last four games and ultimately finished at the bottom of their division for the second year in a row.

-On October 1, 2015, it was reported that, if healthy, Farrell would return to his position as Red Sox manager at the beginning of the 2016 season, leaving Lovullo's position with the organization uncertain after his performance as interim manager.
-It was announced that Lovullo would resume his bench coach duties for the 2016 season on October 4, 2015, with Farrell returning as manager.
+On October 1, it was reported that, if healthy, Farrell would return to his position as Red Sox manager at the beginning of the 2016 season, leaving Lovullo's position with the organization uncertain after his performance as interim manager.
+It was announced on October 4 that Lovullo would resume his bench coach duties for the 2016 season on, with Farrell returning as manager.
 Lovullo was also given a two-year contract extension in exchange for forgoing his right to pursue managerial job offerings.
-The 2016 season was Lovullo's fourth consecutive season with the Red Sox, and his sixth straight overall as an aide to Farrell.
+The 2016 season was Lovullo's fourth consecutive season with the Red Sox and his sixth straight overall as an aide to Farrell.